abe1144/color-detection/README.md

 # color-detection

-Detect most dominant color in a image using python
+Detect most dominant color in a image using Clustering